 Because the Washington-Centerville Public Library facsimile edition is bound into one volume, two pages are viewable at a time.
 Pages are turned periodically throughout the year with major decorated pages featured during certain holiday seasons (Easter, Christmas, etc.).

 The Book of Kells donation is just one example of giving to the Library.
-Many other library projects are the result of other endowments or donations.
+Many other library projects are the result of other endowments and donations.